April 14th, 2023 – This is the 11 - year anniversary of the death of my dear best friend and USMA President Dave King.

 Thanks to my old friends who have called; yes, we do miss Dave in USMA every day.
 Nothing has changed, we will continue doing exactly how and what Dave would want.
 When Dave, Rod Dotten and I first started putting USMA together we did not have a clue what was to evolve.
 We shared the best cruisin times of our lives.

 My duty is to carry on in the way things have always been.
 United Street Machine Assoc. is solid and strong.
-With help from the greatest dedicated staff of volunteers to all the fantastic car owners USMA will continue to achieve great events.
-In 2023 we will host 9 cruises and charity car shows.
-The USMA Farewell Tour begins May 26th, and we cruise off in retirement August 12th.
+With help from the greatest dedicated staff of volunteers to all the fantastic car owners USMA was able to achieve great events.
+The USMA Farewell Tour has ended.
 Retirement sounds great!
 I want to go play like those who attend our events.

 Since Dave's passing, I have had the opportunity to take Dave's car around the country to areas where Dave was a local cruiser.
 With fellow member and friend Tim Hopkinson we have been honored to meet and talk Cruisin with many of Dave's friends.
 The greatest was going to Dayton Ohio for the indoor show.
 We took the Memorial display to Cincinnati, asked his favorite son-in-law Jared to bring over his other car for display, Dave’s family, daughters Carol and Mindy also came to hang out.
 It was 4 days of remembering our leader, family, and friends.

 Since this sharing of Dave's family Tim and I have taken the car to many more events.
 In Dave's will I was honored to receive Dave's Roadster.
 One thing I will cherish forever is the look on the faces of family when I gave back Dave's Roadster two years later for them to love and cherish.
 I felt the car needed to be with those who loved him most.
 I miss Dave and Linda King very much as partners and friends.

 Ms. Dorothy added a link to our home page of some pictures to share.